 College Credit (Dual Credit)

 Some courses are offered in conjunction with local universities such as St. Louis University and University of Missouri–St. Louis and St. Louis Community College for both high school and college credit.
 Eligibility to participate in dual credit courses varies in accordance with the admission standards of each institution.
 Costs of dual credit vary by partnering college or university.
-For example, the current cost of dual credit through St. Louis Community College is $75, and is the financial responsibility of the student or parent.
+For example, the current cost of dual credit through St. Louis Community College is $25/credit, and is the financial responsibility of the student or parent.

 For all institutions, however, students must: